Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/Behavioral_Training/README.md

 **3. diffifult to incorporate blank trilas into consideration of stimulation detection rate**

 Finally, you may have noticed that on the [Block Method plot](https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/plots/SGS_PsychCurve_Block_combinedmice.png), the y-axis limits are 0.5 to 1.0 while for the Probe Method plots above, the y-axis ranges from 0.0 to 1.0.
-Why?
-To answer this
+This is because the Block Method allows us to take the coinciding blank trials into consideration.
+While running probe trials, one can only take a running average of the surrounding blank trials into consideration, but even these blank trials can be successful simply bc the power presented right before the considered range of trials was higher than the one being probed.
+It is this inability to reliably incorporate blank trials into the detection rate that renders this method weaker.

- For the block method, because a single power was used for a stimulation for a single plot,
+Why consider blank trials?
+A mouse is biased towards licking for water rather than witholding its lick.
+In other words, a mouse can lick for a stimulation presentation regardless of if it detecting the stimulus or not.
+For this reason, the mouse witholding its lick on blank trials is just as important to consider and lends creadence to the mouse's decision to eventually lick post-stim presentation.

 #### Randomized Trial Method (Failed)

 In the Randomized Trial Method, we attempted to collect detection data by randomizing the powers of the stimulation throughout the Go-NoGo task.
 Similar to the Probe Trial Method, the powers that were not the maximum were not rewarded and the maximum stimulation power was rewarded 80% of the time.
 This in itself could have been to the method's detriment as it shared its failure with the Probe Trial Method: the mouse learned to lick only for the partially rewarded maximum stimulation power.

 A plot for this is currently unavailable.